Come aiutare tuo figlio a gestire lo stress da esame

 Look out for the signs of stress

 Noticing the physical and mental warning signs of lo stress is the first step to helping and supporting your child.
 The physical warning signs of stress include aches and pains, mal di testa, di sonno difficulties and capogiro.
-Someone experiencing stress may also feel shaky or experience stomach aches o diarrea.
+Someone experiencing stress may also feel shaky or experience stomach aches oppure diarrea.

 Stress can also affect mood, emotions, and behaviour.
 Your child may be more irritable than usual, get upset easily or experience mood swings.
 They may also behave in ways that aren't usual for them, including withdrawing from friends.